Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 But several weeks after Lincoln's burial, members of the National Lincoln Monument Association, comprised of prominent Springfield citizens, continued to press for a downtown location.
 Mrs. Lincoln refused them once again, causing an emergency vote of 8-7 in favor of Mrs. Lincoln's wishes.
-She warned them that the alternative was having the president's body placed in the U.S. Capitol crypt.
+She warned them that the alternative would mean placing the president's body in the U.S. Capitol crypt.
 On June 22 the association announced that the permanent monument would be built at Oak Ridge.
 The downtown tomb remained mostly intact but later became covered by the new statehouse landscaping and is no longer visible.

 Arrival at Oak Ridge Cemetery

 When the hearse rolled into the cemetery, thousands of mourners already stood near the public receiving vault, a temporary holding place for Lincoln's body.
 It would be almost 10 years before a permanent tomb would appear on the hill above.
 Oak Ridge, located near the town's northern limits, had been dedicated five years before.
 The rural setting seemed to satisfy Lincoln's wish to be buried in a quiet location, although his fame eventually would attract millions of visitors, making the cemetery the second-most visited American burial ground.